RohithSachdeva/RohithSachdeva/README.md

 Skills: React / Javascript / Node.js / HTML / CSS / Python

 - 🔭 I’m currently working on private projects using React-Redux and Code Challenges
-- 🌱 I’m currently improving my problem solving skills in Python and learning the basics of AWS
+- 🌱 I’m currently improving my problem solving skills using Python and learning the basics of AWS
 - 📫 How to reach me: LinkedIn